 When I was twelve, I had a good friend, Paula Pitts, who I spent the night with, and before she went to bed, she asked, “Do you mind if I read my Bible?”
 I hadn’t grown in my faith since I was young.

 I went home and started reading my King James Bible.
 I read Job first.
 I could easily read that name, followed by Proverbs.
 Then I decided to read from the New Testament.
-I began with the first book – Matthew.
+I began with the first book, the Gospel of Matthew.

 Jesus saved me as I read the Bible in bed under a tiny light when I should have been sleeping.
 I didn’t know then that’s what happened.
 I just wanted Him in my heart.
 His profound words resonated with what I knew – the Old Testament prophets and the “proof-texts.”
 The Jewishness of Matthew was familiar to me because of my past.
 His compassion for the poor, His willingness to risk everything, and His death on the cross overwhelmed me.
 I cried night after night, humbled by His words, words that pierced my broken heart.

-I must have asked Jesus into my life a hundred different ways.
+I must have asked Jesus into my life in a hundred different ways.
 I was fearful I didn’t do it right the first time.
 My insecurity and low self-esteem kept me from growing as a Christian.
 I looked for value in worldly ways, excelling academically and making straight A’s.
 I became an accomplished classical guitarist and performed at major events.
-I was first runner-up in a beauty pageant.
-I never took a risk that would have compromised my personal relationship with Jesus Christ.
+I was the first runner-up in a beauty pageant.
+I never took risks that would have compromised my personal relationship with Jesus Christ.